vtexdocs/help-center-content/docs/tutorials/en/filtering-data-on-master-data.md

 ---
-title: How to filter data in Master Data
+title: 'How to filter data in Master Data'
 id: tutorials_778
 status: PUBLISHED
 createdAt: 2017-04-27T21:58:11.041Z